Overview

 By Mayank Mansingh Kaul with David Abraham, Jigmat Couture, Kallol Datta, and Manish Arora

 The global fashion industry is premised on seasonal changes in trends.
 Indian writers and designers have consistently raised concerns about its tendency to homogenise aesthetics and style, and to force a certain uniformity in retail formats.
-In this panel, we ask if a uniquely Indian attitude towards clothing is essential in sustaining the country’s varied textile traditions.
+In this panel, we ask if a uniquely Indian attitude towards clothing is essential for sustaining the country’s varied textile traditions.

 By Mayank Mansingh Kaul with David Abraham, Jigmat Couture, Kallol Datta, and Manish Arora